cdapio/coopr/docs/docs/source/rest/entities.rst

 .. include:: /rest/rest-links.rst

-Loom REST APIs allow you to export all Providers, Hardware Types, Image Types, Services, and Cluster Templates created in a Loom server into a JSON Object that can then be imported into another Loom server.
+The REST APIs allow you to export all Providers, Hardware Types, Image Types, Services, and Cluster Templates created into a JSON Object that can then be imported into another Loom server.

 .. _entity-export:

 Export Template Metadata
 ========================

-To export all entities from a Loom server, make a HTTP GET request to URI:
+To export all entities, make a HTTP GET request to URI:
 ::

  /export